 The unusual layout is intended to make maximum use of minimal space.
 337 apartments are arranged over twelve storeys, interlocking, jigsaw-like.

 Those on one side of the central corridors are entered at a single-aspect lower floor before ascending up to a double-aspect upper one (as in the plan below).
 Those leading off from the other side open into single-aspect upper floors before descending to double-aspect lower ones.

 Every flat has a double-height reception room with mezzanine and a deep balcony, and stretches from one side of the building to the other, looking east towards the hills on one side and west towards the sea on the other.
 Twenty-three different layouts provide living space for between one and ten people.

 It's now possible to see inside several of the apartments at the Radiant City.
 For a month in the summer between mid-July and mid-August, the owner of apartment no.50 - the actor Patrick Blauwart - opens the flat to the public after having put his own furniture in storage and invited a designer to redecorate it in his or her own individual manner.

 In 2013 the guest designer was Konstantin Grcic from Germany, who decked out the apartment in neo-punk style, with posters of Sid Vicious and so on.

-At the end of 2013, a second apartment became available for year-round guided tours.
+And, at the end of 2013, a third apartment became available for year-round guided tours.
 Apartment no.643 is officially listed as an Historical Monument because it remains almost perfectly preserved in its original state.

 This said, when the Insider visited in December 2013, shortly before it opened to the public for the first time, the apartment was empty of furniture and still in the throes of redecoration, with colour samples of paint all over the walls.